niftycode/spaceShooter/README.md

 ```bash
 $ sudo apt-get install unzip
 ```

 That should fix the error.

-- Run the executable named `spaceShooter`
+- Run the executable named `spaceShooter`.

 A Similar process would be followed for `OS X`

 #### Option 2: Build from source

 You need to have `pygame` installed for this option.

 ### For `FreeBSD`